Neuro-Oncology

 • Type I with spikes within the occipital rhythm |

-Photomyoclonic responses are not cerebral responses (60).
-They are spike or polyspike-like muscle activity that appears in the frontal-central EEG electrodes.
-They occur only when the eyes are closed and are inhibited by opening of the eyes.
-Provocation of photomyoclonic responses requires very high intensity intermittent photic stimulation with the stroboscope positioned very close to the eyes.
-They are unlikely to occur when intermittent photic stimulation is applied at recommended levels.
+Only in Type IV is there agreement about its pathological significance in epilepsy (30).
+Other responses, such as photomyoclonic, are nonspecific findings reported in normal controls (0.3%) and are not considered cerebral responses (62).
+They are muscle activity that appears in the frontal-central EEG electrodes.
+They occur only when the eyes are closed and are inhibited by opening the eyes.
+Provocation of photomyoclonic responses requires very high-intensity IPS with the stroboscope positioned very close to the eyes.
+They are unlikely to occur when IPS is applied at recommended levels.
 Clinically, they manifest with predominant jerking of the facial muscles, especially around the eyes (eyelid fluttering), a phenomenon called photomyoclonus.
-They may end in generalized convulsions if the stimulation is continued and the eyes of the subject are kept closed.
-Photomyoclonic responses are a nonspecific finding reported in normal people (0.3%), psychiatric patients (17%), epileptic patients (3%), and patients with brainstem lesions (60).
+The occipital spikes are often time-locked to the flash with a latency of approximately 100 ms, coinciding with the positive peak of the visual-evoked response (123).

 Warning.
-Responses can be greatly attenuated or abolished by some antiepileptic drugs, especially valproate, and this must be considered when interpreting the EEG for follow-up reasons and for decisions on antiepileptic drug withdrawal.
+Responses can be greatly attenuated or abolished by some antiepileptic drugs, especially valproate, and this must be considered when interpreting the EEG for follow-up reasons and for decisions on antiseizure drug withdrawal.

 However, the documentation of pattern sensitivity requires specific testing with appropriate pattern presentations.
 Pattern sensitivity depends on the spatial frequency, orientation, brightness, contrast, and size of the pattern.
 An optimally epileptogenic pattern consists of black-and-white stripes of equal width and spacing.